How to Find Your "P-Spot"

 Important safety information for Sildenafil, Tadalafil, Tadalafil Daily or Viagra Connect.

-• But don’t feel bad if you try it and don’t really enjoy it.
-Some men find prostate massages to be boring, or even irritating, and that’s okay too.
+• It might not be for you, and that’s okay.
+Don’t feel bad if you try a prostate massage and don’t really enjoy it.
+Some men find prostate massages to be irritating or unpleasant, and that’s perfectly fine.

-• Above all, do it safely — go slow, use lube, and make sure everything stays clean.
+• Above all, do it safely.
+Go slow, use plenty of high-quality lubrication, and make sure to prioritize hygiene.

-We offer a range of sexual performance medications online, including FDA-approved treatments for erectile dysfunction and premature ejaculation
+Hims offers a range of sexual performance medications online, including FDA-approved treatments for erectile dysfunction and premature ejaculation.